ndubuisx/csci/cs-401/homework/implement-thread/README.md

 ```

-Separate thread for each person to do withdrawals and these threads run on the same bank machine. &nbsp;
+Separate thread for each person to do withdrawals and these threads run on the same bank machine.\
 a) Implement the above problem with the choice of your programming language?
-(7 points) &nbsp;
+(7 points)\
 b) Explain what’s the problem with this implementation?
 (3 points)